Skip to main content

 Fishing poles must be easily visible and within a maximum distance of 150 feet of the participating angler.
 Fishing poles must be checked at least once per hour while fishing.

 Any device directly connected to the fishing rod that sets the hook is legal as long as it does not reel in (retrieve) fish.
+The use of any device to retrieve fish is illegal.

 After a fish is caught on hook and line, it is legal to return all fish to the water at the site of capture if done in no longer than the time needed to unhook, measure and/or photograph the fish immediately after being caught.
 Fish returned to the water should show no evidence of bleeding, be handled carefully, and not thrown or dropped.
 All fish released from bridges and wing walls (e.g. Garrison Dam Tailrace) must be done immediately after being placed in a fish basket/open container to ensure fish survival.

-High-grading or culling of fish is illegal.
+High-grading or culling is illegal.
 No fish may be returned to the water after being held on a stringer or confined by or in any type of holding structure, except in the case of approved live-release fishing tournaments and only with written permission from the Game and Fish director.
 No fish may be released into any waters other than the one from which it was originally caught.

 A foul-hooked or snagged fish is defined as any fish hooked or caught in any area from behind the gill covers to the tail.
-For fish hooked by a lure with multiple hooks, the fish is not considered foul-hooked, if at least one of the hooks is embedded from the gill covers forward.
+For fish hooked by a lure with multiple hooks, the fish is not considered foulhooked, if at least one of the hooks is embedded from the gill covers forward.
 Any foul-hooked or snagged fish must immediately be returned to the water regardless of condition.
-Possession of foul-hooked fish is illegal.
+Possession of foulhooked fish is illegal.

 Attempting to snag fish is illegal.